ClericPy/watchdogs/README.md

 > python -m watchdogs -- -h

 - **db_url**:
-> sqlite / mysql / postgresql(not test) url, which [databases](https://github.com/encode/databases) support.
+> sqlite / mysql / postgresql(not test) url, which [databases](https://github.com/encode/databases) supports.
 Defaults to 'sqlite:///{HOME_PATH}/watchdogs/storage.sqlite'
 - **password**:
 > init password, if null can be set on the first visit on web.
 - **mute_std_log**: